rachmadvwp/CarSNN/README.md

 If you desire you can write your own dataset and give your images with the above format without change nothing

-Ensure to fulfill the library requirements:
+(Updated) Ensure to fulfill the library requirements:
 ```
 pip install numpy torch torchvision
 ```